 Facebook flexes its payment muscles

 Facebook owns some of the most extensive social networks in the world.
 That includes its namesake, along with WhatsApp, Messenger, and Instagram — all of which are becoming more and more integrated.
 Facebook has long been pushing payments and eCommerce technology across each network.
 Look at WhatsApp Pay, WhatsApp Business, Payments in Messenger, and now eCommerce checkouts on Instagram.
 Embedding lending into these environments is a logical next step.

 A reported third of iPhone owners have enabled Apple Pay on their iPhones.
 And iPhones are everywhere.
 You see it every time you step outside.
 Just like Amazon, Apple has used its substantial customer data to launch financial products.
 Take Apple Card as an example.

 Tim Cook highlighted the unfairness of credit score calculations at a recent Apple event.
 “When there were two holders of a credit card, one got the benefit of building a good credit history, and the other did not.
 We want to reinvent the way this works.”
 Apple Card has begun to allow spouses and partners to merge their credit lines.

 A new lending landscape

 These developments are just a glimpse of what may be to come from these mammoth companies.
 That’s because they all have the modern world’s oil — billions of ‘barrels’ of data — that can help them launch products quickly across the globe.
 One thing’s certain, financial services look like a huge piece of the pie to tech titans.
-Non-financial services businesses can bolster their product lines before the tech takeover by partnering with innovative fintechs like credolab.
+However, non-financial services businesses can bolster their product lines before the tech takeover by partnering with innovative fintech like credolab.